Independent Treasury: First establishment

 Two months into the presidency of Martin Van Buren, on May 10, 1837, some state banks in New York, running out of hard currency reserves, suddenly refused to convert paper money into gold or silver.
 Other financial institutions throughout the nation quickly followed suit.
 This financial crisis, the Panic of 1837, was followed by a five-year depression in which banks failed and unemployment reached record highs.
+Many observers then and later -- notably Senator Thomas Hart Benton is his memoir, Thirty Years View, contended that this panic was deliberately precipitated by interests involved with the Second National Bank to force renewal of its charter.